percona/pmm/docs/get-started/backup/restore_MongoDB_backups.md

           `pbm restore --time="2022-11-23T19:40:26`

-      For more information, see [Point-in-time Recovery topic in the PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/point-in-time-recovery.html).
+      For more information, see the [Point-in-time Recovery topic in the PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/point-in-time-recovery.html).

-6. Check the progress of the restore operation, using one of the commands below.
+6. Check the progress of the restore operation, using one of the commands below:

     - For logical restores:
     `pbm describe-restore <restore_name>`